lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 1) In the Plantower module part, only one function is written.
 It permits to read the information sent by the device based on what explained before.

 2) In the communication module part, the function is just to open correctly the port.
 As written before, the port name changes depending on the situation so it is better to dedicate a whole function to the opening.
+Also, I added the possibility of returning `None` in case the communication module is not plugged in.

 3) In the multigas part, it is also just a function for the port opening.
 It is inspired by the original code given by the multisensor library.